 Apron, Chef’s Hat-The younger kid crowd (ages 3 to 7) may really enjoy something like the The Little Cook / Child’s 5-piece Apron Set.

-Oven Mitts-These Ocean Whale Shark Oven Mitts will be a good fit for your junior cookers.
+Oven Mitts-These Polar Bear Mitts will be a good fit for your junior cookers.
 Of course, an adult will need to help supervise any use of oven mitts around a heated appliance.

 A Kids Cooking Gift Basket is winner of gift with lasting impact.
 If you would like to find a cooking-related gift for an adult too, 8 Fantastic Cookbook Gifts That Will Get Used Over and Over, will be of help.